-Bruggeman, along with Erin Boxberger, Abby Meyers, Stephanie O'Neill and Ailish Sheehan, represented the Irish on the CRCA Central all-region team, tying a program-high for student-athletes selected to an all-region squad in a single season.
+Boxberger and Bruggeman, along with Christina Dines, Ailish Sheehan and Joanna Mulvey, represented the Irish on the CRCA South all-region team, tying a program-high for student-athletes selected to an all-region squad in a single season.

-Academic success has always been a strong suit of Stone's squads at Notre Dame, as evidenced by the school record 10 Irish rowers who received CRCA National Scholar-Athlete recognition in 2014 followed by nine in 2015.
-Notre Dame team members have claimed a total of 62 national scholar-athlete honors from the CRCA since 2002.
-Meyers also became the first Irish rower, and just fourth Notre Dame student-athlete overall, to receive the NCAA Elite 89 Award prior to the start of the 2014 NCAA Championship.
+Academic success has always been a strong suit of Stone's squads at Notre Dame, as evidenced by the school record tying 10 Irish rowers who received CRCA National Scholar-Athlete recognition in 2014 followed by nine in 2015.
+Notre Dame team members have now claimed a total of 72 national scholar-athlete honors from the CRCA since 2002.
+Anna Kottkamp also became the first Irish rower, and just fourth Notre Dame student-athlete overall, to receive the NCAA Elite 89 Award prior to the start of the 2014 NCAA Championship.
 The Elite 89 Award is presented to the studentathlete with the best cumulative grade point average at each of the NCAA's 89 championship events.

 In building the program from its infancy, Stone has been able to relish the steady growth within the program.